Joao4569/Hack-Man/README.md

 * The arrow keys (up, down, left and right) are used to navigate Hack-Man through the maze.
 * When Hack-Man collides with a point dot, it disappears and 10 points are added to the score.
 * When Hack-Man collides with a fruit, it disappears and 100 points are added to the score.
 * When Hack-Man collides with an enemy (ghost), 100 points are deducted from the score and one of three lives are lost.
 A Kaboom explosion animation appears in the  enemy position.
 * Hack-Man can tunnel from one side of the maze to the other.
 * On collision with a wall, the enemy will bounce away from the wall, turn randomly and continue moving.

 ## Technologies Used
 * HTML
 * CSS
+* JavaScript
 * Bootstrap
 * Kaboom JavaScript Framework